 Aspirin and Resolvins

-Aspirin-acetylated COX-2 (see above) catalyzes the synthesis of 17R D-series Resolvins or aspirin-triggered (AT) resolvins, designated AT-RvD1 through AT-RvD6.
+Aspirin-acetylated COX-2 catalyzes the synthesis of 17R D-series Resolvins or aspirin-triggered (AT) resolvins, designated AT-RvD1 through AT-RvD6.

 Receptors for docosahexaenoic acid and its derivatives

-Docosahexaenoic acid is a ligand of the nuclear receptor PPARα, but can also bind to the transmembrane protein G protein-coupled receptor 120 or GPR120, also known as Free fatty acid receptor 4 or FFAR4.
+Docosahexaenoic acid is a ligand of PPARα, a nuclear receptor, but can also bind to the transmembrane protein G protein-coupled receptor 120 or GPR120, also known as Free fatty acid receptor 4 or FFAR4.

 On the other hand, DHA metabolites are molecules that, after binding to specific cell membrane receptors, have a wide range of actions and act simultaneously at different sites and levels.